thephez/readme-dash-core/v0.14.1/Core Reference/Transactions/Special Transactions.md

 *Added in protocol version 70213 of Dash Core as described by DIP4*

-The Coinbase (CbTx) special transaction adds information to the block’s coinbase transaction that enables verification of the deterministic masternode list without the full chain (e.g. from SPV clients).
-This allows light-clients to properly verify InstantSend transactions and support additional deterministic masternode list functionality in the future.
+The Coinbase (CbTx) special transaction adds information to the <<glossary:block>> <<glossary:coinbase transaction>> that enables verification of the deterministic masternode list without the full chain (e.g. from <<glossary:SPV>> clients).
+This allows light-clients to properly verify <<glossary:InstantSend>> transactions and support additional deterministic masternode list functionality in the future.

 The special transaction type used for CbTx Transactions is 5 and the extra payload consists of the following data: